lijingwang/lijingwang.github.io/_pages/teaching.md

 - Data Science for Geoscience @ Stanford University

-  Co-designer and teaching assistant of new undergrad class, Winter 2021
+  Co-designer and teaching assistant of the new undergrad class, Winter 2021

 	- Designing interactive Google Colab notebooks to facilitate students learning statistics and ML
-	- Co-developing a new textbook with Prof. Jef Caers and Dr. David Yin: Data Science for Geoscience
+	- Co-developing *a new textbook: Data Science for Geoscience* with Prof. Jef Caers and Dr. David Yin
-	- Designing homework with real case studies (i.e. climate change, earth resource exploration, groundwater contamination)
+	- Designing homework with real case studies (i.e. climate change, earth resource exploration, etc.)
 	- Teaching homework review sessions

   Teaching assistant, Winter 2019